dontfreakout/messenger-monitor-bundle/README.md

     $bus->dispatch(new MyMessage(), [new DisableMonitoringStamp()])
     ```
-2. Add the `DisableMonitoringStamp` as a class attribute to your message:
+2. Add the `DisableMonitoringStamp` as a class attribute to your message (or parent class):
     ```php
     use Zenstruck\Messenger\Monitor\Stamp\DisableMonitoringStamp;